bbhitec/monitoring_system/README.md

     - A dynamic configurations changes handling agent for a possible hot-swap of sensors
     - A defined or standard-compliant documentation on developer, technician, end user levels
 - Performance/Scalability
+    - The current async implememtation is a basic event-loop mechanism (if a certain sensor delays the read-out' for example, it will block the event loop).
+It can be prevented with some time-out feature or can further be upgraded to a subscriber model or a multi-threaded mechanism
     - Consider a mechanism (or 3rd party) metrics monitoring for reading latencies and response times
     - Consider cloud compute to handle large number of sensors with volume\performance pros and cons considerations and decoupling data collection and processing (e. g. using a message broker)
 - Alerts